zeredogo/zeredogo/README.md

 - 👋 Hi, I’m Paul Dogo @zeredogo
 - 👀 I’m interested in BlockChain Development.
-- 🌱 I’m currently learning  Solidity smart Contract.
+- 🌱 I’m currently working with Solidity smart Contract and JavaScript and React.
-- 💞️ I’m looking to collaborate on any BlockChain project
+- 💞️ I’m passionate, curiosity, and desire to make a meaningful contribution to the world and growth the Blockchain cummunity around the World
 - 📫 How to reach me.. on Twitter @paulsundaydogo @dogoempire1 on Discord @ Paul Dogo#3064

 <!---